-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

+FORM 10-K

-FORM 10-K ANNUAL REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECUE RITIES EXCHANGE ACT OF 1934 FOR THE FIS CAL YEAR ENDED DECEMBER 3 31, 2022 Commission file No. 1-4422 ROLLINS, INC. (Exact nam ne of registrant as specified in its char rter) Delaware 51-0068479 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 2170 Piedmont Road, N.E., Atlanta, Georgia (Address of principal executive offices) 30324 (Zip Code) Registrant's telepho one number, including area code: (4 104) 888-2000 Securities regis stered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$1 Par Value ROL The New York Stock Exchange Securities register red pursuant to section 12(g) of the Act: None. indicate by check mark if the registrant is a well-known seasoned issu er, as defined in Rule 405 of the Securities es Act.
-Yes No □ indicate by check mark if the registrant is not required to file reports p oursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ∞ indicate by check mark whether the Registrant (1) has filed all reporceding 12 months (or for such shorter period that the Registrant 00 days.
-Yes \bowtie No \square . , indicate by check mark whether the registrant has submitted electron 232.405 of this chapter) during the preceding 12 months (or for such s indicate by check mark whether the registrant is a large accelerated frompany.
-See the definitions of "large accelerated filer," "accelerated Exchange Act.
-Large Accelerated Filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the reg inancial accounting standards pursuant to Section 13(a) of the Exchan led transition period for complying with any new or revised indicate by check mark whether the registrant has filed a report on a reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.) f securities are registered pursuant to Section 12(b) of the Act indic eate by check mark whether the financia 1 statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\ \square$
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2022

+Commission file No. 1-4422

+(Exact name of registrant as specified in its charter)

+Delaware 51-0068479 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No (I.R.S.
+Employer Identification No.) 2170 Piedmont Road, N.E., Atlan ta, Georgia 30324 (Address of principal executive offices) (Zip Code) Regis strant's telephone number, incl uding area code: (404) 888-2000 Securiti es registered pursuant to Secti on 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which re gistere d Common Stock, \$1 Par Value ROL The New York Stock Exchang ge Securit ies registered pursuant to secti on 12(g) of the Act: None.
+Indicate by check mark YES NO • Indicate by check mark if the registrant is a we ll-known seasoned issuer, as define d in Rule 405 of the Securities Act.
+V • Indicate by check mark if the registrant is not re equired to file reports pursuant to S ection 13 or Section 15(d) of the Act. Ø • Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. Ø Indicate by check mark whether the registrant pursuant to Rule 405 of Regulation S-T (§ 232. that the registrant was required to submit such 405 of this chapter) during the prec interactive Data File required to be submitted eding 12 months (or for such shorter period Ø Indicate by check mark whether the registrant company, or an emerging growth company.
+See emerging growth company in Rule 12b-2 of the e the definitions of "large accelerate " and Large Accelerated Filer ☑ Accelerated filer □ l Non-accelerated filer □ Smal ler reporting company D Emerging growth compan у 🗆 If an emerging growth company, indicate by che complying with any new or revised financial acc Indicate by check mark whether the registrant U.S.C.7262(b)) by the registered public accoun has filed a report on and attestation ting firm that prepared or issued its to its management's assessment audit report.
+V If securities are registered pursuant to Section registrant included in the filing reflect the corre Indicate by check mark whether any of those e based compensation received by any of the reg §240.10D-1(b). • Indicate by check mark whether the registrant is a shell company (as defined in Ru ıle 12b-2 of the Exchange Act). $\overline{\checkmark}$